djacobow/pidog2/README.md

 PiDog2 is based on an earlier piece of hardware that I have  deployed in various remote sensing applications.
 The main change with this version is adding voltage measurement, switching to an AtTiny (from a 328p) and switching to SPI from i2c.

  * HW version v0.7, SW version : 0.0.1
+ * HW version v0.7, SW version : 2.6 - added support for turning on/off based on configurable levels of VSENSA and VSENSB
+ * HW version v0.7, SW version : 2.7 - added support for soft-start power-on and reading and clearing the ATTiny's reset registers.